 d.
 The total station is incorporated with several electronic accessories and parts that may be affected by moisture.

 p.
 Remotely Operated Total Station (Robotic Total Station)

 The remotely operated total stations are the modern type of total stations that are designed such that they can be operated by the surveyor from a certain distance utilizing a remote control.

 The robotic total station is capable of automatically locating the target.
 It offers the highest degree of precision and accuracy among all types of surveying instruments.

 a.
-Robotic total stations comprise of a hassle-free cable-less design which can be handled easily.
+Robotic total stations comprise a hassle-free cable-less design that can be handled easily.

 b.
 Such total stations have an in-built quick-lock tracking technology.

 c.
 The reflector system of the robotic total station is very powerful and has the longest range.

 d.
 This type of total station consists of a field controller interface.

 e.
 The robotic total station is lighter in weight in comparison to the conventional total stations.
 Thus, such total stations are portable and easy to handle.